inscapist/terraform-k3s-private-cloud/README.md

 To run this module, simply

 1. Select the VPC that you wish to deploy k3s in
-2. Carve out a subnet of the VPC to deploy this in, a subnet with 1000 host addresses is usually enough
+2. Carve out a subnet of the VPC to deploy this in.
+Ensure the cidr range is unused by other sbuynets
-3. Specify `cidr_block` of said subnet, which will be managed by this module
-4. Specify availability zone(s) to create subnets in.
-Total subnets created will be 2 times number-of-AZs
-5. Enable either nat gateway (defacto, but more expensive) or nat instance (cheaper)
+3. Use `cloudposse/dynamic-subnets` to create new additional subnets.
+This is a cleaner approach

 Refer [example](./examples/k3s-in-existing-vpc).